kstar1996/CNNfromScratch/README.md

 # CNNfromScratch
-A C++ implementation off CNN architecture.
+A C++ implementation of CNN architecture.